brotSchimmelt/websec/README.md

-# WebSec - Hacking Platform
+# WebSec - Shop

-This is a short summary of the most important points of the documentation for this project.
+This is a short summary of the most important points of the documentation for the WebSec Shop.
+The docker environment and the test setup *(vagrant)* are described in their own README files.

-## TODOs (remove in production)

-- update instructions for the challenges
-- replace dummy texts and product descriptions
-- add a popup for the SQLi challenge *(on 'hard' difficulty)* to indicate that a SQLite DB is used
-- remove TODOs from this README

 ## Installation and Setup